 Aloe rauhii Reynolds

 Aloe rauhii is a small succulent with rosettes of leaves that have white oval spots and tiny white marginal teeth.
 It produces offsets around its base and creates mounding clumps.
 The rosettes grow up to 4 inches (10 cm) tall and up to 8 inches (20 cm) in diameter.
 Leaves are triangular, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) wide.
 They are flushed with violet or bronze when exposed to bright sunlight.
 Flowers are rose-scarlet, tubular, up to 1 inch (2.5 cm) long.
 They usually appear in winter or spring on simple or rarely branched, up to 12 inches (30 cm) tall flower stalk.

-The specific epithet "rauhii" honors the professor Werner Rauh (1913–2000).
-He was a professor of Botany at the University of Heidelberg in Germany and Director of the Heidelberger Botanical Gardens.
+The specific epithet "rauhii" honors Werner Rauh (1913–2000), professor of Botany at the University of Heidelberg in Germany and Director of the Heidelberger Botanical Gardens.

 How to Grow and Care for Aloe rauhii